 Instead of staying all the way in my feelings, I bake.
 It is what I do when I can’t quite cope or really don’t know what to do.
 This brown sugar pound cake recipe was born out of those wishy washy feelings.
 I’m embracing the changes of the season and getting a little holiday baking started (P.S. this cake is perfection for Thanksgiving!).
 I can’t tell you how therapeutic baking this cake was, not to mention how delicious it was to eat.

 This brown sugar pound cake recipe is the perfect holiday cake or cake to bake anytime its a special occasion this fall.
 It is absolute perfection.
 The brown sugar really takes this recipe up a notch.
 The molasses adds a depth of flavor to the sweetness that cannot be described.
 This cake is also incredibly tender and dense with the most wonderful texture.

 How to Make Brown Butter Glaze

 To take it over the top, I added a brown butter glaze.
+I love brown butter like in these Blondies.
 The brown butter glaze is just out of this world y’all!
 I thought nothing could be better than the cake itself but that’s before the glaze dressed it up.
 Let’s just say brown sugar and brown butter are meant to be together.